AlgoMaster Logo

 Key Constraints:

-• No division allowed → This eliminates the obvious "compute total product and divide" shortcut.
-We must build the answer using only multiplication.
+• No division allowed → The answer must be built using only multiplication.

-• Follow-up: O(1) extra space → The output array doesn't count, so we need to avoid creating additional arrays.
+• Follow-up: O(1) extra space → The output array does not count, so the goal is to avoid allocating additional arrays.

 Approach 1: Brute Force